 sudo dnf install dnf-utils -y

-Next, the tutorial will enable the mainline version; users that want to install the stable version do not need to use the following command.
+Next, the tutorial will enable the mainline version; users who want to install the stable version do not need to use the following command.

 sudo yum-config-manager --enable nginx-mainline